– I try to update them from time to time, but there are many gaps: this is a huge field!!!

 Recently we have seen the growth of “social enterprises”, which have environmental considerations as part of their goals – and which seem to have adopted Elkington’s triple bottom line (see below link).
 These will be dealt with separately, as they are not primarily concerned with the environment.

-oppose the proposals to maker flights in and out of EU subject to caps that
+countries oppose the proposals to make flights in and out of EU subject to caps

 National Trust HQ,